DominicKavalary/PingMaker4/README.md

 - move target and user actions to the phpfucntions somehow? i dont like the idea of you submitting your own page over and over again. eh who knows though
 - HAVE NOT TESTED MOST RECENT PINGMAKER CODE when i added the dictionary updates
 - Make it so you cant remove the last admin user in the delete user function
+- Just learned that the mongodb connection made by php probably dont close. they maybe persist accross sessions so maybe i just need to make one on succesfull login